New York Knicks

-The New York Knickerbockers, shortened and more commonly referred to as the New York Knicks, are an American professional basketball team based in the New York City borough of Manhattan.
+The New York Knickerbockers, commonly called the New York Knicks, are an American professional basketball team based in the New York City borough of Manhattan.
 The Knicks compete in the National Basketball Association (NBA) as a member of the Atlantic Division of the Eastern Conference.
-The team plays its home games at Madison Square Garden, an arena they share with the New York Rangers of the National Hockey League (NHL).
-They are one of two NBA teams located in New York City, the other being the Brooklyn Nets.
-Alongside the Boston Celtics, the Knicks are one of two original NBA teams still located in its original city.
+The team plays its home games at Madison Square Garden, an arena it shares with the New York Rangers of the National Hockey League (NHL).
+They are one of two NBA teams in New York City, the other being the Brooklyn Nets.
+Alongside the Boston Celtics, the Knicks are one of two original NBA teams still in their original cities.

-The team, established by Ned Irish in 1946, was one of the founding members of the Basketball Association of America (BAA), which became the NBA after merging with the rival National Basketball League (NBL) in 1949.
-The Knicks were successful during their early years and were constant playoff contenders under the franchise's first head coach, Joe Lapchick.
-Beginning in 1950, the Knicks made three consecutive appearances in the NBA Finals, all of which were losing efforts.
-Lapchick resigned in 1956 and the team subsequently began to falter.
+Established in 1946 by Ned Irish, the New York Knicks were among the founding members of the Basketball Association of America (BAA), which merged with the National Basketball League (NBL) in 1949 to form the NBA.
+Under their first head coach, Joe Lapchick, the Knicks were a perennial playoff contender, reaching three consecutive NBA Finals between 1951 and 1953 but never winning a championship.
+After Lapchick resigned in 1956, the franchise entered a prolonged decline, reaching the playoffs once between 1956 and 1966.

-It was not until the late 1960s when Red Holzman became the head coach that the Knicks began to regain their former dominance.
-Holzman successfully guided the Knicks to two NBA championships, in 1970 and 1973.
-The Knicks of the 1980s had mixed success that included six playoff appearances; however, they failed to participate in the NBA Finals.

-The playoff-level Knicks of the 1990s were led by future Hall of Fame center Patrick Ewing; this era was marked by passionate rivalries with the Chicago Bulls, Indiana Pacers, and Miami Heat.
-During this time, they were known for playing tough defense under head coaches Pat Riley and Jeff Van Gundy, making NBA Finals appearances in 1994 and 1999.
-However, they were unable to win an NBA championship during this era.

-Since 2000, the Knicks have struggled to regain their former successes, but won their first division title in 19 years in 2012–13, led by a core of forwards Carmelo Anthony and Amar'e Stoudemire.
-They were eventually eliminated in the Eastern Conference semifinals by the Indiana Pacers.

-The Knicks failed to make the playoffs for eight years until 2020–21 when they were led by forward Julius Randle and sophomore RJ Barrett, who was selected third overall in the 2019 NBA draft.
+The Knicks returned to prominence in the late 1960s under head coach Red Holzman, winning their first NBA championships in 1970 and 1973.
+They made six playoff appearances in the 1980s but did not reach the NBA Finals.
+In the 1990s, led by Hall of Fame center Patrick Ewing and the team's physical, defense-oriented style under head coaches Pat Riley and Jeff Van Gundy, the Knicks reached the NBA Finals in 1994 and 1999, but did not win a championship.
+After Ewing's departure, the Knicks entered another prolonged period of playoff absences, and although Hall of Fame forwards Carmelo Anthony and Amar'e Stoudemire led the team to a division title in 2013 (their first in 19 years), the team suffered their worst-ever regular season records thereafter.

+After signing guard Jalen Brunson in 2022, and acquiring Josh Hart, OG Anunoby, Mikal Bridges, and Karl-Anthony Towns between 2023 and 2024, the Knicks returned to playoff contention and won the NBA championship in 2026, ending their 53-year championship drought.